-Travel by bus, then either oxcart or horse to reach the first nomadic family hosts.
+Travel by bus then either oxcart or horse to reach the first nomadic family.
 Learn the Mongolian techniques to saddle a horse and prepare an oxcart before an evening of traditional games and a hot dinner with the hosts.
 Enjoy the first of many of star-strewn nights before going to sleep in a ger.

-Gorkhi-Terelj National Park is a beautiful alpine retreat with imposing rock formations and endless forests.
+Gorkhi-Terelj NP is a beautiful alpine retreat with imposing rock formations and endless forests.

 Travel 24km (15 mi) by horseback, then learn how to make Mongolian patterns for traditional garments from a well-known nomadic seamstress.
 Enjoy lunch, dinner and traditional tea with the seamstress and her family.

 As with all days on this itinerary, it is possible to opt out of the day's activity with the local families in favour of hiking in the surrounding mountains or simply relaxing in the beautiful Mongolian countryside.

 Learn how to tie traditional knots to tether livestock together as well as how to make buttons for traditional Mongolian nomadic garments from another host family.

 Challenge local nomads to a friendly archery competition after practicing with traditional Mongolian bows and arrows.
 Travel in the afternoon by oxcart to the next nomadic host family.

 Rise bright and early to assist the nomadic hosts with cow milking before learning how to make traditional dairy products that will accompany breakfast.
 Travel to visit another family in the afternoon.

 Learn to steer an oxcart with the nomadic hosts and practice around the area.
 Travel back to the capital after lunch.

 Depart at any time.